 How does this medication work?
 What will it do for me?

-Desmopressin nasal solution belongs to 2 classes of medications: antidiuretics and antihemorrhagics.
-It can be used to treat central diabetes insipidus, a condition where the kidneys are unable to conserve water due to a lack of antidiuretic hormone (ADH).
+Desmopressin nasal solution belongs to the class of medications called antidiuretics.
+It is used to treat central diabetes insipidus, a condition where the kidneys are unable to conserve water due to a lack of antidiuretic hormone (ADH).
 This condition causes frequent urination and thirst.
 It is also used to treat temporary increased thirst and urination that can occur after a head injury or certain types of brain surgery.
 For these uses, desmopressin nasal solution works by helping to reduce the amount of urine produced by the kidneys.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.